CIS-7000-sp25/asset-browser/README.md

 ### S3 Integration Setup

-To enable asset downloading from AWS S3, you’ll need to add a `.env` file at the root of the project containing your credentials:
+To enable asset downloading from AWS S3, you'll need to add a `.env` file at the root of the project containing your credentials:

 1. Create a `.env` file in the root directory (next to `manage.py`) with the following content: